microsoft/fluentui-react-native/packages/components/Checkbox/SPEC.md

   /**
    * If true, adds an asterisk which denotes that this checkbox is required.
 Can also be set a custom string.
+   * Also sets accessibility state to have screen reader announce required state.
    */
   required?: boolean | string;